faransikandar/CS109A_FinalProject_Spotify/index.md

 - Spotify Capstone GitHub.
 Jupyter Notebook.
 2017.
 Reprint, spotify-iacs, 2017. https://github.com/spotify-iacs/capstone.

 ## 4. Modeling Approach and Project Trajectory:
-Include 1) a baseline model for comparison and 2) a description of your implementations beyond the baseline model.
-Briefly summarize any changes in your project goals or implementation plans you have made along the way.
-These changes are a natural part of any project, even those that seem the most straightforward at the beginning.
-The story you tell about how you arrived at your results can powerfully illustrate your process.

 The first step we took in our modeling approach was to build baseline models for both regression and classification.
 For regression, we used a simple OLS model with all features included, and for classification we used a logistic multinomial model with all features included.
 The features we included were data at the playlist level, and engineered summary statistics of song-level data, including the minimum, median, maximum, mean, and standard deviation of characteristics such as accousticness, danceability, and popularity.
 We chose to include these features since our EDA showed they were relevant to number of playlist followers.